moodle/devdocs/general/development/policies/security/unauthorised-access.md

 :::info

-Follow the [[Roles|roles]] link to get a full description of the roles and capabilities.
+Follow the [roles](https://docs.moodle.org/dev/Roles) link to get a full description of the roles and capabilities.

 :::